Introduction to geopandas & cartopy#

 id

-Finally, we can plot the total generation capacity per NUTS1 region on a map.
+Finally, we can plot the total hard coal generation capacity per NUTS1 region on a map.
+For regions without any coal power plants we can use the missing_kwds parameter to set a specific appearance (here red hatching).

 Exercises#